 - How to let a foursome play through your twosome.

-- How to relax when you are hitting three off the tee.
+- How to relax when you are hitting five off the tee.

 - When to suggest major swing corrections to your opponent.

 - The birdie-to-bogey three putt

 - How to quietly plan a footprint in the way of your opponent’s three footer without him knowing.

 - How to mark as if you are playing tiddleywink.

 - How to get free carts from your club pro.

-- How to give yourself a three footer and say “who’s it hurting”.
+- On giving yourself a three footer “who’s it hurting?”.

 - How to pocket your opponent’s ball and still help him look for it.

-- Taking advice from someone who has no clue how to plumb bob.
+- And lastly, taking advice from someone who has no clue how to plumb bob.